 y | like the /y/ in yes | iiyaa | mouth |

 Diphthongs are most easily explained as instances where one vowel glides into a different vowel.
 Below are some common diphthongs found in Piipaash.
+In the Piipaash alphabet, diphthongs are represented by a sequence of vowel plus glide consonant (w or y)

 Letter | Sound | Piipaash | English |